 Relief and sadness for Palestinian prisoners freed in Gaza hostage deal

-For the families of Palestinian detainees freed by Israel under a hostage deal agreed with the Islamist group Hamas, Friday brought relief tinged with sadness at the fighting that is set to continue in Gaza after the expiry of a four-day truce.
+For the families of Palestinian detainees freed by Israel under a hostage deal agreed with Hamas, Friday brought relief tinged with sadness at the fighting that is set to continue in Gaza after the expiry of a four-day truce.

 "There is no real joy, even this little joy we feel as we wait," said Sawsan Bkeer, the mother of 24-year-old Palestinian prisoner Marah Bkeer, jailed for eight years on knife and assault charges in 2015.
 Israeli police were seen raiding her Jerusalem home before her daughter was released.